 If the judge orders supervised visitation, you may want to consult with an experienced New Jersey child custody and child welfare attorney.
 Whether you are the parent whose visits must be supervised or the parent who wants to enforce supervised visitation, an attorney can help you defend your rights and direct you to the resources that will facilitate the supervised visits.

 Are you a parent concerned with visitation?
-Williams Law Group, LLC can assist you with establishing the proper protections for your child during parenting time.
-Located in Union, New Jersey, Williams Law Group, LLC provides compassionate and dedicated legal services to Union, Bergen, Essex, Hudson, Morris, Monmouth, and Middlesex counties, and the surrounding areas.
+If so, Williams Law Group, LLC can help.
+Our skilled attorneys can advise you of your rights and help protect your relationship with your child.
+Located in Short Hills, New Jersey, Williams Law Group, LLC provides compassionate and dedicated legal services to Union, Bergen, Essex, Hudson, Morris, Monmouth, and Middlesex counties, and the surrounding areas.
 Our knowledgeable attorneys handle divorce and family law, child custody, and child abuse/neglect cases.
-Call our office at (908) 738-8734, email us at firstname.lastname@example.org, or contact us through our confidential online form to schedule a consultation and ultimately get connected with an experienced New Jersey divorce and child custody attorney.
+Call our office at (908) 810-1083, email us at email@example.com, or contact us through our confidential online form to schedule a consultation and ultimately get you connected with an experienced New Jersey divorce and child custody attorney.